 - Hallucinations of other senses – Touch or hearing are probably the most common.

 - REM sleep behavior disorder – This can show up years ahead of the onset of dementia and Parkinson’s.

 - Recurring falls and fainting – Including undetermined loss in consciousness.

 - Other psychiatric disruptions – Most of these vary from patient to patient.

 Is a proper diagnosis really important?
 Diagnosing DLB swiftly and accurately could possibly mean the difference between life and death, according to Howard I. Hurtig, M.D., Chair, Department of Neurology, Pennsylvania Hospital and Elliott Professor of Neurology.
 Incorrectly treating DLB with medications normally prescribed for Parkinson’s disease will not only lead to significant adverse side effects, but could even aggravate symptoms and prevent effective symptom management.

 Find out more about the distinctions between Parkinson’s disease and dementia with Lewy bodies from ScienceDaily.

 Hired Hands Homecare delivers high-quality elder care in Marin and the surrounding counties.
-Contact us at 415-884-4343 to set up a free home care assessment or to find out more about the ways we can assist your senior loved one in the comfort of home.
+Contact us online or call us at (415) 884-4343 to set up a free home care assessment or to find out more about the ways we can assist your senior loved one in the comfort of home.